awslabs/aws-fluent-plugin-kinesis/README.md

 Default `nil`, which means try to find from environment variable `AWS_REGION`.

 ### partition_key
 A key to extract partition key from JSON object.
-Default `nil`, which means partition key will generate randomly.
+Default `nil`, which means partition key will be generated randomly.

 ### retries_on_putrecords
 Integer, default is 3.
 The plugin will put multiple records to Amazon Kinesis Streams in batches using PutRecords.
 A set of records in a batch may fail for reasons documented in the Kinesis Service API Reference for PutRecords.
 Failed records will be retried **retries_on_putrecords** times.
 If a record fails all retries an error log will be emitted.